 Types of SUBs

-1. Extended layoff benefits: provided during temporary layoff like reduction in the number of workers as a cost cutting measure.
+1. Extended layoff benefits: provided during temporary layoff like a reduction in the number of workers as a cost-cutting measure.

 SUB fund types